GiovineItalia/Gadfly.jl/README.md

 ### Scales

-Scales, similarly to statistics apply a transformation to the original data, typically mapping one aesthetic to the same aethetic, while retaining the original value.
-The `Scale.x_log10` aesthetic maps the `x` aesthetic back the `x` aesthetic after appling a log10 transformation, but keeps track of the original value so that data points are properly identified.
+Scales, similarly to statistics apply a transformation to the original data, typically mapping one aesthetic to the same aesthetic, while retaining the original value.
+The `Scale.x_log10` aesthetic maps the `x` aesthetic back the `x` aesthetic after applying a log10 transformation, but keeps track of the original value so that data points are properly identified.

 ### Geometries